 - Uneven and slowed breathing

 - A state of stupor

 - No bladder or bowel control

-If you suspect someone is suffering from alcohol poisoning, get help for them immediately from an alcohol rehab center program.
+If you suspect someone is suffering from alcohol poisoning, get help immediately from medical professionals.
 Don’t think they can just “sleep it off.”
 Getting them to drink coffee or putting them into a cold shower aren’t solutions and can put them in greater danger.

 The programs we offer include:

 If you or a loved one has suffered the symptoms of alcohol poisoning, the time to seek treatment is now.
-Call us at 866.238.3154, and we’ll help you get started on the road to lasting recovery from drug and alcohol addiction.
+Call us at 866.238.3154 or fill out our online contact form, and we’ll help you get started on the road to lasting recovery from drug and alcohol addiction.